-Urban Vineyard has moved!
-We are now meeting in two new central Auckland locations.
+Urban Vineyard meets in two new central Auckland locations on Sundays.
 We would love you to join us at either our 10am or 5pm gatherings.

 - On Sundays at 10am we meet at the St Paul's College Hall in Ponsonby - entrance via Moira St, Ponsonby.
 Parking is available onsite - drive into St Pauls College via the entrance at the end of Moira St, follow the driveway around the hall and park down on the courts.

 - Sundays at 5pm we meet at 3-5 Ruru St, Eden Terrace.
 Parking is available on the street and also onsite.

 girls night out

 Join us for another fun Urban Girls Night Out!
 Meet at Crave Cafe in Kingsland for dinner, dessert or just a drink.
 We’ve booked a big table and we’re looking forward to hanging out with you!
 Find out more and RSVP here

 We’re better together!
 We’ve been created by God for community, and our Urban groups are an easy way to connect with each other and build deeper relationships.
 Now’s the perfect time to join a group.
 Just contact one of our leaders today - see their details below.

 We brew and bottle our own beer, hang out and sample a few craft beers along the way.
 This is a great way to get to know some of the other Urban guys better.

 Tuesdays at 7.30pm, at 16 McIlroy Ave, Hillsborough

 Contact: Andrew Baker - 021 756 636 or Howie Dawson - 021 254 1251